metascanio/slate/source/index.html.md

 On the other hand, we have also information about White Lists presence of IP address, for example DNSWL.

-Unlike other lists, MQS analyzes the data about each IP address and provides normalized, de-duplicated, and pre-processed information about each IP address, containing internally calculated score (reputation), last modified timestamp, list of BL / WL where the item appears, etc.
+Unlike other lists, ZQS analyzes the data about each IP address and provides normalized, de-duplicated, and pre-processed information about each IP address, containing internally calculated score (reputation), last modified timestamp, list of BL / WL where the item appears, etc.

 ## Domains sources